couetilc/svelte-inline-compile-vite/README.md

 ## Usage

 Import the `svelte` function and pass it your svelte component template as a string or tagged template literal.
-It returns a promise, representing the pending dynamic import, which you need to await.
+It returns the pending dynamic import as a promise you need to await.

 Check it out in a test: